 Storyline – 5/10

 The story follows a group of high school students who are secretly taught the ways of ninjitsu and are tasked with completing various missions throughout the course of the game.
 Though the dialogue is spoken in Japanese, therefore making the game seem more authentic, and not being marred down by potentially bad English voice acting, the story seems quite vague.
 Not only that but from the point of view of someone who understands the true practices of ninjitsu, it doesn’t make the story as authentic as it most probably should have been.

 Originality – 5/10

 In terms of gameplay, there is absolutely no uniqueness to it whatsoever; only being a run-of-the-mill hack and slash title with only a few RPG elements to keep it mildly more interesting than the average game of its kind.
 However, It does stand out to a certain extent in terms of conceptual design, even though there have been other gaming franchises made in the same vein such as Deathsmiles and Arcana Heart.

-To summarize, Senran Kagura Burst certainly isn’t one of the most engrossing games I’ve ever played, and is pretty overpriced at the moment, given how little content there is.
+To summarize, Senran Kagura Burst certainly isn’t one of the most engrossing games I’ve ever played, and is pretty overpriced, given how little content there is.
 It may have some interesting visuals, but I can’t help but feel that the developers relied on the game’s level of sex appeal too much.